Definition of Depreciation Tax Shield

 Depreciation Tax Shield in Capital Budgeting

-In capital budgeting, cost of the project is calculated and the best project is to be determined with the lowest cost.
-Depreciation is a non-cash expense and only depreciation tax shield is to be reduced from the operating profit.
-Through capital budgeting, it is to be determined whether it is beneficial to purchase the asset or to go for rent or lease of the asset.
+Capital budgeting calculates the project’s cost; the best project determines the lowest cost.
+Depreciation is a non-cash expense; only the depreciation tax shield will be reduced from the operating profit.
+Capital budgeting determines whether it is beneficial to purchase the asset, go for rent, or lease the asset.

-The organization has two options, either to purchase the asset costing $ 500,000 by taking loan on simple interest from the bank @7% Or to lease the asset for lease rent of $ 100,000 per year for 5 years.
+The organization has two options: purchase the asset costing $ 500,000 by taking a loan on simple interest from the bank @7% Or lease the asset for lease rent of $ 100,000 per year for 5 years.
 The applicable tax rate is 20%.

 Solution: